This case study looks at a method for managing secrets used to access Confluent Cloud for automated systems inside of a Kubernetes cluster.

 While there are multiple solutions available for managing sensitive data in distributed systems, the streaming-ops project uses Bitnami Sealed Secrets , an open source, Kubernetes native, solution.
 Sealed secrets enable the ability to manage secrets using the same GitOps and declarative approach that is used for all other Kubernetes objects.
 This case study will show how streaming-ops uses Sealed Secrets with a declarative-based GitOps approach to store Confluent Cloud CLI credentials for use in automated scripts within the Kubernetes cluster.

 The main component of the Sealed Secrets solution is the

 SealedSecret controller.
 The controller is deployed into the Kubernetes cluster, provides a key for encrypting secrets, monitors the Kubernetes API for changes to

 Secret objects to the Kubernetes API for applications to use.

 kubectl and a deployment manifest provided by the Sealed Secret project:

 kubectl apply -f https://github.com/bitnami-labs/sealed-secrets/releases/download/v0.12.4/controller.yaml

 The first step in sealing secrets is to create a local

-Secret file that you want to seal. kafka-devops accomplishes this by first storing the secret values in a key-value pair environment file.
+Secret file that you want to seal. streaming-ops accomplishes this by first storing the secret values in a key-value pair environment file.
 The

 ccloud CLI looks for environment variables that can be used for automated login, so the following properties file can be used with the appropriate values: